Salem73616C656D/Hackers_1995/README.md

 ## What We Offer

-This team brings together years of experience.
-Josh specializes in networking and code.
-Harrison is a master communicator and Active Directory specialist.
-Marcus specializes in cloud technologies and secure code.
-Bill’s focus is in DLP, data governance and compliance.

 The diverse skills we bring to the table ensures our projects can meet the demands of all our clients.
 As a professional group we understand security and networking is an ever changing environment and strive on a daily basis to improve our skills.
-We each identify areas of weakness and work to improve those.

 - Marcus uses time management skills to achieve a MVP in an efficient manner.
 - Bill uses his confidence in communication to deliver an effective and compelling presentation.
-- Josh depends on his adept decision making skills and works to improve them.
+- Josh specializes in networking and coding.
 - Harrison works tirelessly to ensure his personality invites engagement and professionalism.

 Every day we have a standup meeting that puts us all on the same page.
 Meeting customer goals is the goal.